vishnu45/NLP-Extractive-NEWS-summarization-using-MMR/README.md

 ## Comparison of MMR and LexRank Automatic Text Summarization approaches

 [Automatic summarization](https://en.wikipedia.org/wiki/Automatic_summarization) techniques are used to automate the process of summarizing document(s) to form a relatively shorter summary that conveys the most important information from the original larger text.
-Muli-document summarization in particular is used to extract summary from multiple documents written about the same topic.
-Here we have to tried to implement and compare two very commonly used techniques for multi-document automatic text summarization :
+Multi-document summarization in particular is used to extract summary from multiple documents written about the same topic.
+Here we have to tried to implement and compare two very commonly used techniques for multi-document automatic text summarization:
 * [Maximal Marginal Relevance](http://www.cs.cmu.edu/~jgc/publication/The_Use_MMR_Diversity_Based_LTMIR_1998.pdf) (MMR)